RH (NYSE:RH) Issues Earnings Results

-RH (NYSE:RH – Get Rating) announced its quarterly earnings data on Tuesday.
-The company reported $5.66 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $5.59 by $0.07, MarketWatch Earnings reports.
+RH (NYSE:RH – Get Rating) posted its quarterly earnings data on Tuesday.
+The company reported $5.66 earnings per share for the quarter, topping the Zacks’ consensus estimate of $5.59 by $0.07, MarketWatch Earnings reports.
+The company had revenue of $902.74 million during the quarter, compared to analysts’ expectations of $931.50 million.
 RH had a net margin of 18.31% and a return on equity of 104.49%.
-The business had revenue of $902.74 million during the quarter, compared to analyst estimates of $931.50 million.
-During the same period last year, the firm posted $5.07 EPS.
-The company’s revenue was up 11.1% on a year-over-year basis.
+The firm’s revenue for the quarter was up 11.1% on a year-over-year basis.
+During the same period in the prior year, the business posted $5.07 earnings per share.
 RH updated its Q1 2022 guidance to EPS and its FY 2022 guidance to EPS.

-Hedge funds have recently modified their holdings of the company.
-Morgan Stanley lifted its holdings in shares of RH by 48.8% during the second quarter.
-Morgan Stanley now owns 87,906 shares of the company’s stock worth $59,688,000 after purchasing an additional 28,841 shares during the period.
-Deutsche Bank AG lifted its holdings in shares of RH by 1,169.2% during the fourth quarter.
-Deutsche Bank AG now owns 28,443 shares of the company’s stock worth $15,243,000 after purchasing an additional 26,202 shares during the period.
-Sei Investments Co. lifted its holdings in shares of RH by 75.0% during the fourth quarter.
-Sei Investments Co. now owns 13,982 shares of the company’s stock worth $7,494,000 after purchasing an additional 5,991 shares during the period.
-Comerica Bank lifted its holdings in shares of RH by 3.6% during the fourth quarter.
-Comerica Bank now owns 9,747 shares of the company’s stock worth $3,885,000 after purchasing an additional 340 shares during the period.
-Finally, MetLife Investment Management LLC lifted its holdings in shares of RH by 2.7% during the fourth quarter.
-MetLife Investment Management LLC now owns 8,406 shares of the company’s stock worth $4,505,000 after purchasing an additional 222 shares during the period.
-Institutional investors and hedge funds own 95.21% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in RH.
+KB Financial Partners LLC purchased a new position in RH during the fourth quarter worth about $39,000.
+Penserra Capital Management LLC boosted its stake in RH by 19.9% during the fourth quarter.
+Penserra Capital Management LLC now owns 1,096 shares of the company’s stock worth $434,000 after buying an additional 182 shares during the period.
+Bank Julius Baer & Co.
+Ltd Zurich boosted its stake in RH by 5,450.0% during the fourth quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 1,332 shares of the company’s stock worth $714,000 after buying an additional 1,308 shares during the period.
+MML Investors Services LLC boosted its stake in shares of RH by 33.7% in the fourth quarter.
+MML Investors Services LLC now owns 2,952 shares of the company’s stock valued at $1,582,000 after purchasing an additional 744 shares during the period.
+Finally, Comerica Bank boosted its stake in shares of RH by 3.6% in the fourth quarter.
+Comerica Bank now owns 9,747 shares of the company’s stock valued at $3,885,000 after purchasing an additional 340 shares during the period.
+Hedge funds and other institutional investors own 95.21% of the company’s stock.

 RH, together with its subsidiaries, operates as a retailer in the home furnishings.
 It offers products in various categories, including furniture, lighting, textiles, bathware, dÃ©cor, outdoor and garden, and child and teen furnishings.
 The company provides its products through its retail galleries; and Source Books, a series of catalogs, as well as online through rh.com, rhbabyandchild.com, rhteen.com, and rhmodern.com, as well as waterworks.com.